decaporg/decap-cms/CONTRIBUTING.md

 1. Fork the repo and create your branch from `master`.
 2. If you've added code that should be tested, add tests.
 3. If you've changed APIs, update the documentation.
-4. Ensure the test suite passes.
+4. Run `yarn test` and ensure the test suite passes.
-5. Make sure your code lints.
+5. Use `yarn format` to format and lint your code.
 6. PR's must be rebased before merge (feel free to ask for help)
 7. PR should be reviewed by two maintainers (@erquhart, @Benaiah, @tech4him1) prior to merging.